Joseph Curiale: Career

 From 1982 to 1992, Curiale worked as an arranger and composer for the Tonight Show Starring Johnny Carson and his song "Sick of the Blues" was used as one of closing the themes.

-In 1990, Curiale was nominated for a Primetime Emmy for Outstanding Music Direction for Sammy Davis, Jr.'s 60th Anniversary Celebration with his arrangement of "You Were There" being sung by Michael Jackson.
+In 1990, Curiale was nominated for a Primetime Emmy for Outstanding Music Direction for Sammy Davis Jr.'s 60th Anniversary Celebration with his arrangement of "You Were There" being sung by Michael Jackson.

+Curiale composed the opening and closing theme for Nick News with Linda Ellerbee.